LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetMassLSNormFactor(void* arkode_mem, realtype nrmfac)
+.. c:function:: int ARKStepSetMassLSNormFactor(void* arkode_mem, sunrealtype nrmfac)

    Specifies the factor to use when converting from the integrator tolerance (WRMS norm) to the linear solver tolerance (L2 norm) for mass matrix linear